amitkvaio/micro-services-ws-1/README.md

 ## 1. **What is Cloud?**

-* Cloud means **using the internet to access computing resources** like servers, storage, databases, and software instead of keeping them on your personal computer.
+* Cloud means **using the internet to access computing resources** like servers, storage, databases, and software instead of keeping them on our personal computer.
 * Cloud means using someone else’s powerful computer (server) through the internet.*
-* You don’t need to buy heavy servers or software, you can just use them on the internet.
+* We don’t need to buy heavy servers or software, we can just use them on the internet.

 **Example**:

-* Just like electricity comes from the power grid (you don’t need your own power plant), cloud provides computing power from a shared infrastructure.
+* Just like electricity comes from the power grid (we don’t need our own power plant), cloud provides computing power from a shared infrastructure.
 * Gmail, Google Drive, and Netflix all run on cloud.

 ```